Wizart009/PCUAE-Updates/README.md

 <hr>

 # PCUAE v4.5.1 (r2) Updates RELEASED v4.5.1.132 (latest version) For version 4.5.1 (revison 2 or later) #
-# there are older versions too v4.5.1.132 is the latest
+# There are more versions too v4.5.1.132 is the latest

 <hr>